helenhm85-beep/sql-data-warehouse-project-EV-vs-petrol-/README.md

 - [x] Naming conventions defined
 - [x] GitHub repository set up
 - [x] Bronze layer — raw data ingestion
-- [ ] Silver layer — cleaning and transformation - in progress (4 of 5 tables done)
+- [x] Silver layer — cleaning and transformation - in progress (4 of 5 tables done)
-- [ ] Gold layer — aggregations and data model
+- [x] Gold layer — aggregations and data model
 - [ ] Power BI dashboard

 Notes:
 While building the Silver layer I accidentally inserted some data twice.
 Adding a UNIQUE constraint caught it straight away — a good reminder of why these safeguards matter.

+In stg_vehicle_stock 'Turkey' was spelled differently 'T urkiye' and 'Turkiye' that UNIQUE CONSTRAINT didn't catch because it looks like 2 different countries to PostgreSQL.
+Didn't fix it because it wouldn't affect the Gold layer as Turkiye is not an EU country.

 The Eurostat files also needed cleaning before loading (empty columns).